kmagida110/second-lowest-silver/COMMENTS.md

 - Run `virtualenv "venv" --python=python3` in repository base folder to create a virtual environment to run the code in.
   - To install virtualenv on your machine follow these [virtualenv installation instructions.](https://virtualenv.pypa.io/en/latest/installation/)
-- Run `source venv/bin/activate` to activate the virtual environment
+- Run `source venv/bin/activate` to activate the virtual environment (All other commands assume the user is in this virtual environment)
 - Install packages by running `pip3 install -r requirements.txt`

 ## Testing instructions